ZhouJiaLinmumu/unigraph-schema/README.md

 Measurement Units
 -----------------

-Measurement units now include all the conversion information between units
+Measurement units include all necessary conversion information to the International System of Units (SI).

 ```
 {